-This year, Easter Sunday falls on 1st April, and there will be egg hunts for children in many different parts of the French capital.
+This year, Easter Sunday falls on 4th April, and there will be egg hunts for children in many different parts of the French capital.
 Bring your baskets!

 For more information, see our ‘Easter in Paris’ section

-Funfair, fairs and trade shows
+Funfair, trade shows and fairs

-From 1st March to 30 April, the multi-disciplinary festival 100 %, mixing theatre, dance, circus arts, music and contemporary art, will be back at La Villette.
+From 25 March to 18 April 2021, the multi-disciplinary festival 100 %, mixing theatre, dance, circus arts, music and contemporary art, will be back at La Villette.